-To be 'disallowed', an individual must have been a relevant person at an RTO that was:
+For an individual to become 'disallowed', they must have been a relevant person at an RTO that was either:

-- subject to one of the events described in the definition of disallowed person OR - responsible for them by either their acts or omissions).
+- subject to one of the events described in the definition of disallowed person - responsible for them by either their acts or omissions.

-A relevant person means someone at a sufficiently high level within an organisation to have exercised a material degree of control or influence over the management or direction of the organisation in relation to training delivery.1
+A relevant person means someone at a sufficiently high level within an organisation to have exercised a material degree of control or influence over the management or direction of the organisation in relation to training delivery.

-This means they would have a high level of control over any conduct that could give rise to a contract termination.
+This means they would have a high level of control over any conduct that could lead to a contract termination.